 Virginia distracted driving auto accident attorneys

-With the popularity of mobile phones and similar devices, distracted driving is a greater danger on our Virginia roads.
-Distracted drivers are a menace, and cause accidents.
-They need to be held accountable for injuries they cause.
+With the popularity of mobile phones and similar devices, distracted driving is a greater danger than ever before on our Virginia roads.
+Distracted drivers are a menace, and cause serious accidents, catastrophic injuries, and thousands of dollars of property damage.
+When drivers are negligent, they should be held accountable.
+However, holding someone liable in a personal injury claim is not easy: it requires in-depth legal knowledge.

+We at GibsonSingleton Virginia Injury Attorneys want to help.
 If you or a loved one has been injured in an accident with a distracted driver, call us.
-GibsonSingleton Virginia Injury Attorneys will work tirelessly to see that your rights are protected.
-Call (804) 413-6777 for a free consultation.
+Our Virginia distracted driving collision lawyers will work tirelessly to see that your rights are protected, and that you get proper compensation for your damages.
+Call us at (804) 413-6777 for a free consultation and a helping hand.

 Consider looking at a text message while driving (not even taking into account typing a response).
 The average time a person looks away from the road to read an incoming text message is five seconds.
 In that time, while driving at only 45 mph, a person will travel about 100 yards.
 That means that in the time you look away to read a text message, you will drive the length of a football field while not looking at the road!

-While mobile phones may be the biggest danger, other things can take our attention away from the road too.
+Drives can become distracted in countless ways in each of the three main categories.
+While mobile phones may be the biggest danger, other things can take attention away from the road, too.
 The most common distractions include:

 - Music: Sound itself can make it harder to hear your surroundings, especially an emergency vehicle.
 Changing songs or adjusting the volume also creates a distraction.

-- Outside distractions: A driver looking at an accident or reading signs is not focusing on what’s happening immediately around and in front of the vehicle.
-Even beautiful landscapes can become dangerous hazards if the driver’s attention is diverted.
+- Outside distractions: A driver looking at an accident or reading signs is not focusing on what’s happening immediately around and in front of his vehicle.
+Even beautiful landscapes can become dangerous if the driver’s attention is diverted by them.

-- Daydreaming: The most common distraction for drivers, frighteningly enough, is actually daydreaming, or mind-wandering.
-Confident drivers often forget just how dangerous driving is, and they take it for granted.
+- Daydreaming: The most common distraction for drivers, frighteningly enough, is daydreaming, or mind-wandering.
+Confident drivers often forget how dangerous driving is, and they can take it for granted.
 Daydreaming while driving slows reaction time and can result in deadly accidents.

-If you have been injured in an accident, we want to do whatever we can to help you and your family.
-Contact a Virginia car accident attorney at (804) 413-6777 or toll-free (855) 781-6777 for a free consultation.
+If you have been injured in an accident with an inattentive driver in Virginia, we want to do whatever we can to help you and your family.
+Distracted drivers harm thousands of people every year, and many victims never fully recover.
+We at GibsonSingleton Virginia Injury Attorneys consider it a calling to advocate for those who have been hurt through no fault of their own.
+For help and legal guidance, call our Virginia car accident attorneys at (804) 413-6777 or or toll-free at (855) 781-6777 for a free consultation.

 - Distracted Driving - MedlinePlus